Homage to Manjushri.

-The bare cognition that arises (only) from one of the physical cognitive sensors as its (exclusive) dominating condition is bare sensory cognition.
-There are five (types), from the bare sensory cognition that takes a visible form (as its object) to the bare sensory cognition that takes a physical sensation.
+The bare cognition that arises (only) from one of the physical cognitive sensors as its (exclusive) dominating condition is sensory bare cognition.
+There are five (types), from the sensory bare cognition that takes a visible form (as its object) to the sensory bare cognition that takes a physical sensation.
 Each of these as well has the three (varieties of) valid, subsequent and non-determining cognitions.

-As for semblances of bare cognition, which are the reverse (of bare cognition), it says (in Dignaga’s Compendium of Validly Cognizing Minds”),
+As for semblances of a bare cognition, which are the reverse (of bare cognition), it says (in Dignaga’s Compendium of Validly Cognizing Minds”),

-The first six are conceptual semblances of bare cognitions while the last, a knowing of something blurred, is a non-conceptual semblance of bare cognition.
+The first six are conceptual semblances of bare cognitions while the last, a knowing of something blurred, is a non-conceptual semblance of a bare cognition.
 For the meaning to be understood (by each), one should refer to such (texts) as A Filigree of Lines of Reasoning, (A Treatise Explanation of Dharmakirti’s “Commentary to [Dignaga’s ‘Compendium of] Validly Cognizing Minds.’”)

-A non-conceptual semblance of bare cognition, a knowing in which there is a clear appearance of something non-existent appearing clearly, and non-conceptual distorted cognition are mutually inclusive.
+A non-conceptual semblance of a bare cognition, a knowing in which there is a clear appearance of something non-existent appearing clearly, and non-conceptual distorted cognition are mutually inclusive.

 Concerning this, the definition of a valid cognition is a fresh, non-fraudulent awareness.
 When divided, there are two (types): (1) valid bare cognition and (2) (valid) inferential cognition.
 From another (point of view), there are (another) two (types): (1) valid cognition that determination (of what its object is) is self-induced and (2) (valid cognition) that determination (of what its object is) must be induced by another (cognition).
 And from the point of view of etymology, there are three (valid sources for knowing something): (1) valid people, (2) (valid) speech and (3) (valid) cognition.